microsoft/BotFramework-WebChat/HOOKS.md

 }]
 ```

-This function will return a map of last typing time of all participants.
-The time is based on client clock.
+This function will return a map of the last typing time of all participants.
+The time is based on the client clock.

 This property is computed on every incoming activity.